iluwatar/java-design-patterns/factory/README.md

 ## Applicability

-Use the Simple Factory pattern when you only care about the creation of a object, not how to create and manage it.
+Use the factory pattern when you only care about the creation of a object, not how to create and manage it.

 Pros